-Lecture 8: Diagonalization and P vs NP.
-Anup Rao April 24, 2020
+Lecture 6: The problem with Diagonalization Anup Rao April 13, 2022

 The only way we know how to prove lower bounds on the running time of Turing Machines is via diagonalization.
 Can we hope to show that $\mathbf{P} \neq \mathbf{NP}$ by some kind of diagonalization argument?
 In this lecture, we discuss an issue that is an obstacle to finding such a proof.